-THE ART OF KEEPING SANE MIND
+ART OF KEEPING SANE MIND

-I am going to dedicate this post to some of the places that I’ve been lucky enough to visit in the past.
-They are places that I vividly remember either because of their amazing natural beauty or because the complete experience was so good, that it became unforgettable.
+This post is about some of the places that I’ve been lucky enough to visit in the past.
+They are places that I vividly remember either because of their amazing natural beauty or because the complete experience became unforgettable.

 I went to China for the first time in 2009.
 Among other places, I also visited the city of Xi’an.
 This is where the famous and magnificent Terracotta Warriors can be seen.
 It was phenomenal to see so many terracotta statues, most of them so well preserved.

 In 2012, I travelled across South America.
 I started in Colombia, then I went to Ecuador, Peru, Bolivia and finally to Chile.
 I visited so many wonderful places during that trip.
 These are just some of them:

 Starting with Colombia, I would highlight:

 Before visiting Botero Museum in Bogota, I’ve never even heard of Botero, yet I ended up completely in love with his very unique and special artistic style.
 The painting below is from a museum in Bogota.